numalariamodeling/faculty-enrich-2022-examples/README.md

   - update exp_name to 6b instead 6a
   - update exp_id, as usual
   - set `step` to 'pickup', this parameter has been added to allow running the same analyzer for both steps burnin and pickup
+  - set `sweep_variables` to include any variables that differ between simulations within this experiment ['Run_Number', others depending on your interventions].
+  	- You can see available variables as 'tags' if you run your simulations on COMPS.
 - Run `plot_exampleSim_w6.py` and notice the two time-series for both simulations combined in a single plot

 <details><summary><span>Check results</span></summary>